 3. Check Different Factors Like Rates and Credit Limits

 Excessively cheap rates have a catch, such as monthly minimums or inactivity penalties.
 Look for a flexible component that will work with the ebbs and flows of your company.
 Don’t be misled by the vast credit limits that are being given.
 Receiving a credit limit that much exceeds your requirements may seem flattering, but it may be a warning flag that your proposal contains minimum monthly costs.
 Monthly minimum fees are often determined by multiplying your “high credit limit” by your monthly factoring charge so that your minimum factoring expenses match your credit limit.

 Maintain an eye on your aging receivables and keep track of your collections within your company’s cash flow budget.
 In factoring, money is valuable, and it translates to money.
 The quicker your collections arrive and are posted, the cheaper your invoice factoring costs will be over time.
 Do not make the mistake of losing track of your receivables.
 Nobody, not even the finest factoring business, will be as concerned about recovering your money as you are.
 Keeping track of your collections can help you save money on factoring charges.

 When Does Accounts Receivable Financing Make Sense For a Business?

 When a business needs financing fast

-Getting business financing through an invoice financing partner is a lot quicker and smoother than a traditional loan.
+Getting business financing through an invoice financing partner is much quicker and smoother than a traditional loan.
 If you’ve spent some time in business, you know that some things cannot wait.
 Companies can be approved in as little as 24 hours and start financing their invoices immediately; there is no lengthy application process.
-Approval is not based on the business’s credit score, but on the customers’ credit score.
+Factoring approval is not based on the business’s credit score but on the customers’ credit score.

 When a business doesn’t want to put a cap on funding